What is a Geospatial Information Scientist?

 Using geographic information systems or GIS technology, they create and produce tables, data, reports, and maps.
 They then use the reports to create schedules and budgets for projects related to the data.
-They keep up current GIS systems and formulate plans for possible future upgrades to the system.
+They keep up on current GIS systems and formulate plans for possible future upgrades to the system.
 Geospatial scientists also provide expert technical information to businesses and other clientele while discussing possible solutions and other operational problems that may have already or potentially existed.
-They also provide technical support for the creation of mapping software for the geographic information systems.
+They also provide technical support for the creation of mapping software for geographic information systems.

 What is the workplace of a Geospatial Information Scientist like?

 Public sector opportunities include work in areas such as public administration and policy analysis; public safety, criminology, military intelligence, emergency preparedness, management; environmental management; or urban, regional, social service and transportation planning.
 Businesses also are likely to eagerly recruit GIS graduates, especially companies focused on marketing; site selection, logistics and real estate; or resource exploration (including petroleum), and others.